textpattern/textpattern/README.txt

   in the /files/ directory to .htaccess to prohibit direct URL access to your files.
 Thus the only route to these files becomes through the /file_download/ directory.
-It is recommended you consider employing this feature or that you move your /files/ directory out of a web-accessible location.
+It is recommended you consider employing this feature.
+Alternatively, move your /files/ directory out of a web-accessible location.
 Once moved, you can tell Textpattern of your new directory location from the Advanced Preferences.
 * There are additional resources for the default front-side theme, such as